emanuelepaiano/bdnix/README.md

  CUSTOMIZE PASSWORD
 ---------------------

-Opening settings.h you can change default password "joshua" (can you remember WOPR?):
+Open settings.h and change default password "joshua"
 <pre><code>
 #define ARG1 "joshua"
 </code></pre>
-we can change it to "chips"
+to "chips"
 <pre><code>
 #define ARG1 "chips"
 </code></pre>
-Now recompiling (read above) and running with new password:
+Now recompile backdoor with "make" and test it with new password:
 <pre><code>
 $ /boot/.libbd.so chips /bin/sh
 #
 </code></pre>
-If we have rootshell, it works! :)
+it works! :)

 -----------------
  ENABLE PLUGINS
 -----------------
-Plugins are .h file in plugins/ folders.
-By plugins you can add code portions and add new functionaties to bdnix (i.e. binding shell on TCP port, loading kernel module, etc).
+Plugins are .h file in plugins/ folder.
+Plugins permit to add code portions and extend bdnix feature (i.e. bind shell on TCP port, load kernel module, etc).
 To enable a plugin:

 1) Open settings.h include file and search for options like: